Renault Master E-TECH interior, dashboard & comfort

 Equipment, options and accessories

-The Master Z.E. comes in Business trim, which is pretty basic, but has all the essentials covered.
+The Master E-TECH comes in Business trim, which is pretty basic, but has all the essentials covered.
 There are electric windows and heated electric mirrors, while the driver’s seat has height and lumbar adjustment and an armrest for added comfort.
 There’s a single side-loading door, anchorage points in the load area and overhead storage, too.
-The Z.E. also gets an interior pre-heating function designed to make the interior comfortable before you head off, rather than using the van’s battery to do the job.
+The E-TECH also gets an interior pre-heating function designed to make the interior comfortable before you head off, rather than using the van’s battery to do the job.

-Because the Master Z.E. is identical to the diesel Master in terms of load area and interior space, the same range of options is available.
+Because the Master E-TECH is identical to the diesel Master in terms of load area and interior space, the same range of options is available.
 As well as short, medium and long-wheelbase variants, there are standard, medium and high-roof choices offered.
 On top of that, there are two lengths of platform cab offered and a range of conversion bodies available that offer up to 19 cubic metres of load space.

 In addition, Renault offers a range of accessories for the load area, from plywood linings to fully functioning racking, courtesy of approved partner Sortimo.
 You can also get your van sign-written at the dealer before you take delivery, so you’re ready to go as soon as you get the keys.